Domestic Violence Victim Resources

 Patrisha McLean, founder/president of Finding Our Voices, is a photojournalist and human rights advocate who in July 2021 was named by WOMEN'S e-News as one of 21 Leaders for the 21st century.

 In 2016, Patrisha's secret of 29 years was outed in the most public way possible with worldwide headlines over the domestic violence arrest of her celebrity husband.
 Dozens of women in her small community told her they too had been terrorized by an intimate partner: They hadn't known about her and she hadn't known about them and they all had felt alone.
-Patrisha's eyes being opened to how domestic abuse is everywhere-- but no one knows because no one talks abut it --sparked Finding Our Voices.
+Patrisha's eyes were opened: domestic abuse is everywhere-- but no one knows because no one talks abut it --sparked Finding Our Voices.

 “What Finding Our Voices is doing is hugely important.
 For many of these victims, they feel completely alone.
 It makes a huge difference for them to know there are women who have been where they are, and that there is a way out.”
 Sheriff Jeffrey Trafton, Waldo County, Maine